Promptpay

 • Object return_url—URL for redirecting a customer from the provider website:

-• success—URL for redirecting a customer after a performed purchase
+• success—URL for redirecting a customer after a processed purchase

 3. The currency of purchase can only be THB.